specs32/flatlight/README.md

 __What is Flatlight?__

+A powerful light, that nicely fits into your pockets because it's flat like a phone ;)

+Rechargeable - Temperaturcontrolled - Magnetic - Versatile

 When the Phone of a friend died there was a lipo left, from installing lights for someone there were some LED Strips left - i found a small switch in a box, i had a soldering iron and some wires.